 Your back is a complex structure, notes the American Academy of Orthopaedic Surgeons (AAOS), consisting of:

 - Vertebrae.
 These are the bones in your spine that are stacked one on top of another.

 - Disks, which are the shock-absorbing material between the vertebrae.

 - Small joints to give you mobility and flexibility.

 Pain can be caused by problems in any of the above.

-According to the AAOS and the NIH, some of the more common causes of back pain include the following:
+According to the AAOS and the National Institutes of Health (NIH), some of the more common causes of back pain include the following: